Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion

 \section{Discussion}

-Our model, based on simple hypotheses makes strong predictions that are easy to test.
-Its success allow for the measure of the variance of spectral properties of aligned grains.
-Its failures provide new insights to track the origin of the imperfect correlation of polarization angle residual maps.
+Our model, based on simple hypotheses, makes strong predictions and testable predictions.
+Its success enables the measure of the variance in the spectral properties of aligned grains.
+Its limitations provide new insights into the origins of the imperfect correlation observed in polarization angle residual maps.